Tips for Buying and Selling Gift Cards with Bridget Casey

 Get more, give more

-You might not expect a personal finance expert to provide this kind of tip but giving items a “second life” doesn’t just help you save money but makes it incredibly easy to get and give the gifts you really want with just a little bit of effort – for me, that’s my favourite clothing and beauty brands – but you can shop for whatever your things is.
-You can even stock up on discounted gift cards now to do your shopping next Christmas.
+You might not expect a personal finance expert to provide this kind of tip but giving items a “second life” doesn’t just help you save money but makes it incredibly easy to get and give the gifts you really want with just a little bit of effort – for me, that’s my favourite clothing and beauty brands – but you can shop for whatever your thing is.
 If that’s not an expert finance tip, then I don’t know what is!

 Learn How to Get Involved in the Second-Hand Economy!